unisonweb/unison/unison-src/transcripts/merge.output.md

     * `update` the definitions to be the same again, so that there's nothing for me to decide.
     * `move` or `delete` all but one of the definitions; I'll use the remaining name when propagating updates.
+(You can `rename` it back after the merge.)

   and then try merging again.